-Because the academic podcasts are included in the thesis, but as separate audio files, the author needs to include a written summary of the podcast, which includes the main findings of each episode.
+Because the academic podcasts are included in the thesis but as separate audio files, the author must include a written summary of the podcast, including each episode's main findings.
 The author also needs to include a section in their thesis motivating their choice of making an alternative form of master's thesis.
-In a similar vein, the final versions of the podcasts must be accompanied by a written academic review or traditional thesis, of no fewer than 10 pages, which discusses the theories, methods, and results drawn from the propositions and arguments made in the different podcasts.
-Please find our most recommended example of Master's Theses in the form of podcasts here completed by one of our previous students.
+Similarly, the final versions of the podcasts must be accompanied by a written academic review or traditional thesis of no fewer than ten pages, which discusses the theories, methods, and results drawn from the propositions and arguments made in the different podcasts.
+Please find an example of a Master's Thesis in the form of podcasts here.

-D) Collaborative/Joint Master's Thesis: Students in Åbo Akademi also have the right to collaborate and write a master's thesis jointly however the obligated number of students who can write a joint thesis must not be more than two people.
-However, the students must make this decision themselves and cannot be forced upon them by their supervisors.
-The students are also responsible for finding a suitable partner to write the joint thesis with but are encouraged to discuss with the supervisor through the thesis writing stages.
+D) Collaborative/Joint Master's Thesis: Students in Åbo Akademi also have the right to collaborate and write a master's thesis jointly; however, the obligated number of students who can write a joint thesis must not be more than two people.
+The students must make this decision themselves, and their supervisors cannot force it upon them.
+The students are also responsible for finding a suitable partner to write the joint thesis with but are encouraged to discuss this with their supervisor through the thesis writing stages.

-Students who wish to embark on a joint master's thesis project should consult first with their individual supervisors, and also with the Head of Programme.
-A proposal should be drafted that includes: One paragraph by each student describing their unique contributions to the thesis project and a final paragraph describing the joint contributions of both students.
-This application should then be submitted to the Head of the master's programme after which the Dean will formally approve the joint thesis proposal and notify the Head of Programme.
+Students who wish to embark on a joint master's thesis project should consult with their supervisors and the Head of Programme.
+A proposal should be drafted that includes One paragraph by each student describing their unique contributions to the thesis project and a final paragraph describing the joint contributions of both students.
+This application should then be submitted to the Head of the master's programme, after which the Dean will formally approve the joint thesis proposal and notify the Head of the Programme.

 This format of master's thesis is beneficial to students because both students can become a source of motivation to each other so that the thesis can be completed according to schedule.
-It is also a great opportunity to practice collaboration and teamwork which represent transferable skills outside of academia.
+It is also an excellent opportunity to practice collaboration, teamwork, and transferable skills outside academia.